-We left a bit out there - Jones
+'No ceiling' for England's Smith - Jones

 "We left a bit out there but I'm really pleased with the defensive effort and not giving them any points.

-"Italy are an improving team, they have some good young players.
-They are well coached and they did not drop off like Italy sometimes do.

-"Each game we want to get a little bit better, and we felt our attack was better than against Scotland but we have some room to go.
-Set pieces were in and out and possibly the referee lost a bit of control, but all in all, very positive."
+"Each game we want to get a little bit better, and we felt our attack was better than against Scotland but we have some room to go."

-England, who move to second in the table, host Wales at Twickenham when the tournament resumes on Saturday, 26 February.
+England, who move up to second in the table, host Wales at Twickenham when the tournament resumes on Saturday, 26 February.

 Jones says home advantage will help England in what he says will be a "much tougher game" against Wayne Pivac's side.

-"Wales are an attritional team as we saw yesterday when they hung in the game against Scotland and started to win the battle around the ruck.
-Dan Biggar was able to give them field position and I thought it was an outstanding win.
+"Wales are an attritional team as we saw yesterday when they hung in the game against Scotland and started to win the battle around the ruck," he continued.

+"Dan Biggar was able to give them field position and I thought it was an outstanding win.

 "It will be a much tougher game but we will be back at Twickenham and backed by 82,000 fans who want to see England do well."